-I cycled to the city center – that looks nothing like a city center to us, a fact I also first had to get used to.
+I cycled to the city center.
+This, by the way, looks nothing like a city center to us, something I also had to get used to in the beginning.
 There, I bought lots of soda and water and slowly cycled back to my hotel.

 However, if you are fit enough, you can visit many more ruins and Dagabas.

 Maybe you don’t want to cycle but going by tuk-tuk which is easy since every driver in Anuradhapura is waiting for this opportunity.

 Before I move on to the next fascinating place, I have to inform you that the important archeological sites in Sri Lanka are not free – in Anuradhapura, you have to pay 25 US$ respectively the equivalent in LKR.

 I got a press ticket from the Tourist Bureau – and didn’t have to show it anywhere.
 I know from people that they gave the money to their tuk-tuk driver, who took them to the places, but they never actually saw their ticket.